 - 1. The course designer is responsible for designing the course, supervising the building of the obstacles, including the practice obstacles, and measuring the course. - 1.1.
 There are 4 categories of International Course Designers International and Candidate International and 4 categories of National Course Designers Senior National; National; Regional and Assistant.
-The details of the necessary qualifications for each category are laid down by the FEI/SJI [see Appendix 10] - 1.2.
+The details of the necessary qualifications for each category are laid down by the FEI/SJI [see Appendix 10] Assistant Can assist in any region.
+Regional can build up to and including 1.20m.
+National can build for any competition accept National Grand Prix and RDS Qualifiers.
+Senior National can build for any national classes. - 1.2.
 Course Designers in each category may not fill appointments at a higher level than laid down in the following articles. - 1.3.
 Shows are responsible for appointing Course designers from the current approved list of SJI Course Designers.